 Before we even think about a syllabus or videos or Zoom, think about what it means to be a student.
 Now.

 First, what defines higher education, more than any other feature, is that it is voluntary.
 No law forces you to be in school.
-Your parents may want you to be but, if you are over 18, they can't force you.
+Your parents may want you to go to college but, if you are over 18, they can't force you.
 Humans are terrible at voluntary activities that are good for us (our gym is based on a business model of 80% of annual, paid members not showing up after Feb 1).

 What do our students need now?
 That is the essential question for going on line.
 Whether teaching algebraic geometry or sociology or literature or art or religion, we need to begin with the question of: what would I need if I were a student in this historic moment?
 A great place to start?
 Ask them!